Transfer From Fidelity to Charles Schwab

 (2) Same name on it

 If either of these conditions is not met, a new account will need to be opened.
-In some cases, it may be possible to change the account type or name on it.
+In some situations, it may be possible to update the account type or registration so it matches.

-Step 2: While the Schwab account is opening, it’s time to head over to Fidelity and begin preparing the account for the upcoming transfer.
-As already mentioned, if this is an automated account, everything will need to be sold off and converted into cash.
-A self-directed account doesn’t need to be liquidated, although it may have many more tasks to accomplish.
+Step 2: While the Schwab account is being opened, it’s time to go over to Fidelity and prepare the account for the upcoming transfer.
+As mentioned, if this is an automated account, holdings will usually be liquidated and converted into cash before the transfer.
+A self-directed account does not need to be liquidated, although some positions may still require preparation.

-For example, some over-the-counter securities may not be transferable into Schwab.
-Although Schwab does offer trading in OTC stocks, some specific positions may not be accepted.
-Options that expire in less than a week cannot be moved, either.
-And cryptocurrencies can never be moved through the Automated Customer Account Transfer Service (ACATS), which is what we’re using here.
+For example, some over-the-counter securities may not be transferable into Schwab, even though Schwab allows trading in certain OTC stocks.
+Options that are very close to expiration may also be ineligible for transfer.
+Cryptocurrencies cannot be moved through the Automated Customer Account Transfer Service (ACATS), which is the method being used here.

-If any position can’t be moved for any reason, it should be handled in one of three ways:
+If any position cannot be transferred, it should be handled in one of three ways:

 (1) Liquidated